 Education

-It has a Designation of Origin meaning it can only be produced in certain parts of México such as Oaxaca, Guerrero, and San Luis Potosi to name a few.
+Origin protected: Mezcal has a Designation of Origin.
+It can only be produced in authorized regions of Mexico such as Oaxaca, Guerrero, Durango, Puebla, and San Luis Potosí.

 Lalocura - Tobasiche